 Burnham explains that organizations building out this transformation also must keep elasticity in mind.
 While looking at this through a tiered methodology, he says, organizations are better fit to bring their workloads to their data rather than their data to their workloads.

 “Instead of moving your data back to your data center and your workload, or moving your data all into a hyperscalar cloud service provider… The modern day concept behind hybrid IT is I’m going to move my workload to my data, leave my data [at the edge] — where it’s secure, it’s known and I don’t have to move it,” explains Burnham.

-You can hear the latest news and trends facing government leaders on such topics as technology, management and workforce on FedScoop and on The Daily Scoop Podcast channels on Apple Podcasts, Spotify, Google Podcasts, Stitcher and TuneIn.
+You can hear latest news and trends facing government leaders on such topics as technology, management and workforce on FedScoop and on The Daily Scoop Podcast channels on Apple Podcasts, Google Podcasts, Soundcloud, Spotify and Stitcher.

 This podcast was produced by The Daily Scoop Podcast and underwritten by Hewlett Packard Enterprise.

 Bill Burnham is U.S. Public Sector Chief Technology Officer for Hewlett Packard Enterprise and spent seven years as chief technology officer for the United States Special Operations Command.